 Let’s practise using the waveform view a little:

-6. Click on the black solid triangle pointing to the right in order to play back your selection.
+in order to play back your selection.

 When you’ve finished going through all the steps above, just take a brief look at all the remaining menu options to familiarise yourself with some of the other capabilities of WaveSurfer, but don’t worry, you’re not expected to understand all of them.